squalle0nhart/electron_pdf_render/README.md

 P/s: I have found that in Electron 1.7.1 we dont need enable plugins setting to use native pdf rendering (but they have fixed it in later version)

+**Something more**
+* I have found that **Electron 1.6.11** have some security vulnerabilities (Electron give details in this link: https://electronjs.org/blog/protocol-handler-fix and https://nvd.nist.gov/vuln/detail/CVE-2018-1000118) .
+Electron urge all developers to update their apps to the latest stable version immediately.